Davison Community Schools

-Davison Community Schools is a public school district located in Genesee County, MI.
+Davison Community Schools is a public school district located in Genesee County, Michigan.
 The district is nationally accredited through AdvancED.
 In addition, Davison Community Schools serves grades PK-12 among nine buildings and is a part of the Genesee Intermediate School District as well as Saginaw Valley League for athletics.

-Board of Education
+Board of education

-The Davison Community Schools' Board of Education consists of seven members that serve six-year terms.
+The Davison Community Schools' board of education consists of seven members that serve six-year terms.
 Elections for these positions are held in the general elections and no more than three positions are open at one time.
 The board is responsible for handling a budget worth close to $45,000,000, 700 full-time & part-time employees, as well as planning and programming curriculum for its 5,800 students.